1) Color Me Stress Free

 - Individuals and families are not able to respond to economic disruptions because they have not learned critical money management concepts and skills

 To address these issues, “Captain Cash” includes 4 classroom sessions of approximately 45 minutes each that focus on earning, saving, spending, and borrowing money.
 Each session introduces vocabulary words, one or more basic economic concepts, a game or activity, and a take-home handout.
 All lessons meet Indiana Academic Standards for math and social studies.
 Along with learning basic financial concepts, students will learn and practice important life skills to foster self-sufficiency.
+This program is free.

 4) Where Does Your Money Go

 Do you know where your money goes?
 Most of us don’t.
 Where Does Your Money Go is a program designed to help you better understand how you spend your money.
+This program is free.

 - Money: Is There Ever Enough?